kevbaker/sprout-wrap/README.md

 Prepares a Mac running OS X Mountain Lion for Ruby development using [soloist](https://github.com/mkocher/soloist) and [Sprout](https://github.com/pivotal-sprout/sprout)

+Note: This sprout-wrap fork was updated by kevbaker to install smoothly on 2013/09/10

 ## Installation

 ### 1. Install XCode